-- 14.1.1 Violation.
-It is unlawful to violate any provision of these Rules and Regulations or a permit issued by the District. - 14.1.2 Notice of Violation.
-The District shall notify any person found violating any of these Rules and Regulations, any permit issued by the District, or any applicable Federal, State, or local statutes, regulations, ordinances, or other requirement.
-The written notice of violation will state the nature of the violation and provide a reasonable time to correct that violation.
-The offender must, within the time stated in the notice, permanently cease all violations.
-This provision is in addition to and not by way of derogation of any other remedies or procedures available to the District by law, regulation, or pursuant to any of the provisions of these Rules and Regulations including, but not limited to, Section 7 and Section 15. - 14.1.3 Misdemeanor; Fines.
-Pursuant to Water Code Section 35424, any violation of these Rules and Regulations is a misdemeanor, the violation of which shall, upon conviction, be subject to a fine of not less than \$25.00 nor more than \$200.00.
-Pursuant to Water Code Section 377, any violation of Section 15 is a misdemeanor punishable by imprisonment in the County Jail for not more than 30 days or by fine of not more than \$1,000, and a violator may also be held civilly liable in an amount not to exceed \$10,000. - 14.1.4 Revocation.
-Failure to permanently cease all violations within the time stated in the Notice of Violation will result in revocation of the permit by the District and termination of water, sewer, recycled water and/or natural treatment system service as provided in Sections 14.2 and 14.3.
+- 14.1.1 Any person, firm, corporation, association, or agency found to be violating any Violation.
+It is unlawful to violate any provision of these Rules and Regulations or the termsa permit issued by the District. - 14.1.114.1.2 Notice of Violation.
+The District shall notify any person found to violating any of these Rules and conditions of Regulations, any permit issued by the applicant's, owner's, or customer's service agreement, permit, or any and allDistrict, or any applicable Federal, State, or local statutes, regulations, ordinances, or other requirement shall be served by the District with.
+The written notice statingof violation will state the nature of the violation and providinge a reasonable time limit for the satisfactory correction thereof.to correct that violation.
+The offender shallmust, within the period of time stated in such the notice, permanently cease all violations.
+This provision is in addition to and not by way of derogation of any other remedies or procedures available to the District by law, regulation, or pursuant to any of the provisions of these Rules and Regulations including, but not limited to, Section 7 and Section 15. - 14.1.214.1.3 Misdemeanor; Fines.
+Pursuant to Water Code Section 35424 of the Water Code of the State of California, any violation of these Rules and Regulations is a misdemeanor, the violation of which shall, upon conviction thereof, be subject to a fine of not less than \$25.00 nor more than \$200.00.
+Pursuant to Water Code Section 377, any violation of Section 15 is a misdemeanor punishable by imprisonment in the County Jail for not more than 30 days or by fine of not more than \$1,000, and a violator may also be held civilly liable in an amount not to exceed \$10,000. - 14.1.314.1.4 Revocation.
+Failure to permanently cease all violations within the time stated shallin the Notice of Violation will result in revocation of the permit by the District and termination of water, sewer, recycled water and/or natural treatment system service as provided in Sections 14.2 and 14.3.
 Violations regarding any one service may result, at the sole discretion of the Board or Manager, in termination of any combination of or all water, sewer, recycled water and natural treatment system service.